 The Foundation’s leadership has been impressive from its start to the present day.
 Robert Woodruff, Michelle Lewis, Gene Pease, and George Cianciolo have all served as President of the Board of Directors.
 Currently, Rob Maitland is the President.
 The Foundation is governed by a volunteer Board of Directors.
 Independent contractors provide executive leadership and bookkeeping services.

 The Foundation is audited on an annual basis.
 Audits are performed by Blackman & Sloop, Certified Public Accountants.
-The Foundation’s current assets (reported in 2011) are $2,059,549.00.
+The Foundation’s current assets (reported in 2014) are $1,542,775.00.
 An Investment Committee comprised of experienced financial industry volunteers oversees the management of funds.
+See Managing Funds.

 Below, George Cianciolo, former Foundation President, and Melissa Cain, former Foundation Executive Director, talk about the mission of the Chapel Hill Public Library Foundation in this WCHL audio interview.